MikeKovarik/exifr/README.md

    * It's a sortcut for `{pick: ['tags', ...]}`
    * Can contain both string names and number codes (i.e. `'Make'` or `0x010f`)

-TIFF blocks automatically inherit TIFF segment settings `options.tiff` as well as global settings `options` unless
+TIFF blocks automatically inherit TIFF segment settings (from `options.tiff`) as well as global settings (from `options`) unless

-Setting `options.tiff = false` automatically disables all TIFF blocks - sets them to false as well.
+`options.tiff = false` automatically disables all TIFF blocks - sets them to false as well.

-Setting `options.tiff = true` does not automatically enable all TIFF blocks.
+`options.tiff = true` does not automatically enable all TIFF blocks.
 Only `ifd0`, `exif` and `gps` are enabled by default.

 ##### Examples

-Only extracting FNumber & ISO tags from EXIF and GPSLatitude & GPSLongitude from GPS
+Only extracting FNumber + ISO tags from EXIF and GPSLatitude + GPSLongitude from GPS

 ```js
 // Explicitly specified